AnonCheats/Auto-Update-Cheats/README.md

-1.9.3 hack works only for tampermonkey, working for extension
+*1.9.3 hack works only for tampermonkey, working for extension*

+# Scripts Avaiable

 # Private Tampermonkey script [WORKING ON 1.9.3]